 What Happens to IBR and SAVE Borrowers When RAP Starts

-Nothing dramatic happens when the new Repayment Assistance Plan (RAP) launches in 2026.
+Nothing dramatic happens when the new Repayment Assistance Plan (RAP) launches on July 1, 2026.
 If you’re already in Income-Based Repayment (IBR), you can stay there as long as you want.
 You’ll also have the option to move into RAP once it’s available.

 What Happens to IBR Borrowers When RAP Launches

-When RAP arrives, you’ll be allowed—but not required—to switch.
-Your existing IBR payment history from the one-time account adjustment carries over automatically.
+When RAP arrives, you’ll be allowed — but not required — to switch.
+Your existing IBR payment history from the one-time account adjustment automatically carries over.
 If you’ve made 240 or 300 qualifying payments, those months still count toward forgiveness.
 The only change is that RAP extends the finish line by five years: 25 years becomes 30, and 20 becomes 25.

-That’s why the switch will make sense for some people and not for others.
+That’s why the switch will make sense to some people but not to others.

 • If you’re many years away from forgiveness and your balance is growing fast because of interest, RAP’s built-in interest waiver and monthly principal credit could reduce the long-term damage, even with the longer timeline.